amrithub/T1A1/README.md

  Here, a,b,c are keys with respective values 3,4 and 5. keys are String class and values are Integers.

+#### *Here’s the problem: “There is a restaurant serving a variety of food.
+The customers want to be able to buy food of their choice.
+All the staff just quit, how can you build an app to replace them?”*
+  - Identify the classes you would use to solve the problem
+  - Write a short explanation of why you would use the classes you have identified

 # **Q12:**
 In the given programme,